 You develop your own language and way of communicating

 A clear follow on, you start to learn each other’s modes of relating and communicating information.
 You start to develop a language that both of you speak.

-My partner is an observant person, and it’s been quite new for me to feel that he senses if there’s a problem before I have to say anything.
-He is always asking questions, and so am I — we are always getting closer to understanding better.
+My partner is an observant person, and it’s been quite new for me to feel that they sense if there’s a problem before I have to say anything.
+They are always asking questions, and so am I — we are always getting closer to understanding better.
 We step towards each other when things are tough, not away.

-To quote the infamous ‘love languages’ for a second, I have to say that I have noted their truth in our relationship — we both highly value quality time and physical touch.
+To quote the infamous ‘love languages’ for a second, I have to say that I have noted their truth in our relationship — we both highly value quality time.
 We are affectionate people, and we like to do things like cook together, share a meal, talk deeply.
 We both need quality time and we know this.
-Of course we don’t both do things 100% the same — I’m more likely to give verbal reassurance of my feelings, and he is more likely to demonstrate using acts of service.
+Of course we don’t both do things 100% the same — I’m more likely to give verbal reassurance of my feelings, and they are more likely to demonstrate love using acts of service.
 Working out the needs of your relationship takes time but once you hit the rhythm, it feels wonderful.

 You’re always open to adventure and discovery together

-My partner and I sort of skipped a lot of the dating ‘rules’ — our approach to everything in the field of romance is spontaneous, so no ‘3 dates this and 4 dates that’ or anything similar.
-We just spent time together, asked each other a tonne of questions, and started to relish in the details of each other.
+My partner and I sort of skipped a lot of the dating ‘rules’ — our approach to everything in the field of romance is spontaneous, so no ‘3 dates this’ and ‘4 dates that’ or anything similar.
+We just spent time together, asked each other a tonne of questions, and voila.

 So our discovery of each other and getting to know each other has always been accompanied by adventure.
 We do a lot of different sorts of things — we happen to align on ‘openness to experience’, which for both of us is quite important.
 To others it might be less so.
 But by being open to newness, we are always excited to experience the world together.
 We are always exploring and learning, together.
 It complements the discovery and learning that I do myself.